Garciat/libvorbis.js/README.md

 This spits out a javascript file that can be used in the browser to convert PCM audio data to compressed ogg vorbis audio.

+## Download

+Head over to the [releases](https://github.com/Garciat/libvorbis.js/releases) page and download either the development version (libvorbis.js) or the minified "production" version (libvorbis.min.js **and** libvorbis.min.js.mem)

 ## Build

 - Ensure that you have the emscripten installed.